 When customers enter a physical store, there is a higher likelihood of an impulse buy.
 How can retailers incentivize curbside pickup customers to make that additional purchase they may have made if they entered the store?
 For example, retailers can offer a coupon for an in-store purchase, offer a discount on online orders to encourage additional purchases, etc.

-Benefits of Curbside Pickup
+Benefits of Curbside Pickup for Customers, Employees, and Stores

 Improve Customer Experience